 In 2017, scaffolding was completed to make safe the upper levels of the tower.
 Costing over $300,000, this critical investemnt not only protects those on the sidewalk below but also provides a safe work platform from which to assess the condition of the tower and to make permanent repairs.

 In 2018, under the direction of Ivan Myjer Building & Monument Conservation, a comprehensive evaluation including mortar and stone analysis was conducted.
-It is expected that actual construction work on the upper stages of the tower will occur in 2019.
+Reconstruction work on the upper stages of the tower, as well as significant roofing (four valleys, over 1200 new slates) has been done in 2019-2020.
+Stabilization work on the friezes is expected in 2020.

 Also included, though not specifically located, are images of artists John LaFarge and Frederic Auguste Bartholdi.
 One line of thought is that Bartholdi may have included his own image on each of the four scenes.